-This is because NyQuil contains an antihistamine and DayQuil contains a nasal decongestant due to the makeup of the drugs.
-NyQuil’s antihistamine can make you drowsy, which will help you fall asleep at night even if you’re sick with the common cold or flu.
+This is because NyQuil contains an antihistamine, and DayQuil contains a nasal decongestant due to the makeup of the drugs.
+NyQuil’s antihistamine can make you tired, which will help you fall asleep at night even if you’re sick with the common cold or flu.

 Conclusion: Is it safe to take DayQuil at night?

 You should, however, take DayQuil as directed by your doctor.
 It’s meant to be taken throughout the day, whereas NyQuil is meant to be used at night.
-By following the dosage directions exactly, you can reduce your chances of suffering frequent symptoms.
+Following the dosage directions strictly can reduce your chances of suffering frequent symptoms.

 Is it possible to overdose on DayQuil?

 Yes, ingesting more than 4 LiquiCaps (adults) or 120 mL (children) within 24 hours can result in overdosing.

 When this happens, and you suffer any of the symptoms listed above, you should stop taking medicine and seek medical advice.
 Even if you don’t have any signs of an overdose, you should still see your doctor.

 Overdosing can lead to liver and kidney problems, which you may overlook until it’s too late (asymptomatic).